 The Neighbors: Income

-The neighbors in the Camp Roosevelt neighborhood in Ocala are lower-middle income, making it a below average income neighborhood.
+The neighbors in the Camp Roosevelt neighborhood in Ocala are middle-income, making it a moderate income neighborhood.

 living in this neighborhood are living below the federal poverty line, which

 is a lower rate of childhood poverty than is found in 54.7%

 What we choose to do for a living reflects who we are.
 Each neighborhood has

 a different mix of occupations represented, and together these tell you about